Behavioral Health Treatment (BHT) Frequently Asked Questions (FAQs) - Provider Enrollment

 2. Do QAS Professionals or QAS Paraprofessionals need to enroll?

-Once a QAS Provider is enrolled, any changes to previously reported information are required to be reported to DHCS within 35 days of the change by submitting a supplemental application in the provider enrollment portal, in accordance with section 51000.40 of the California Code of Regulations, Title 22.
-These changes must be made in the portal; providers are not able to report changes by uploading an Excel or other type of document.
+Once a QAS Provider or CBO is enrolled, any changes to previously reported information are required to be reported to DHCS within 35 days of the change by submitting a supplemental application in the provider enrollment portal, in accordance with section 51000.40 of the California Code of Regulations, Title 22.
+These changes must be made in the provider enrollment system by accessing your account.

 QAS provider organizations will not enroll as groups, but as a Healthcare Business.
-When beginning the application in the enrollment, select the “I am a Healthcare Business” option (do not select the options for Group or Mixed Group).
-The QAS provider organization will report information about the QAS providers, QAS professionals, and QAS paraprofessionals for whom they will bill for BHT within the Healthcare Business application.
+When beginning the application in the enrollment, select the “I am a Healthcare Business" option (do not select the options for Group or Mixed Group)..
 BCBAs will not submit separate applications and will not individually enroll.
-For more information, please see Question #10 under the Provider Enrollment section of the Questions and Answers webpage.
+For more information, please see Question #8 under the Provider Enrollment section of the Questions and Answers webpage.

-6. Do I still need to enroll if I only intend to provide BHT services to Medi-Cal FFS members with a managed care plan (MCP)?
+7. Do I still need to enroll if I only intend to provide BHT services to Medi-Cal members with a MCP?

-7. What if I am a BCBA who works out of my home and do not have an established place of business (EPOB)?
+8. How do I enroll if I am a BCBA who works out of my home and do not have an established place of business (EPOB) where I see clients?

-8. Do I need a National Provider Identifier (NPI) number to enroll?
+9. Do I need an NPI number to enroll?

 Yes.
 All enrolled, billing and rendering providers need an NPI.
 To apply and receive an NPI online, visit the National Plan & Provider Enumeration System website.